-The aim of the outsourcing is to maximise the opportunity for people to lead healthy lives and to have access to opportunities to exercise, as well as being financially sustainable, with targets set for increased participation across our whole demography.
+During 2017/18, the Council outsourced the operational delivery of its leisure centres in Burntwood and Lichfield to Freedom Leisure.
+The aim of the outsourcing was to maximise the opportunity for people to lead healthy lives and to have access to opportunities to exercise, as well as being financially sustainable, with targets set for increased participation across our whole demography.

-The contract with Freedom will be monitored both operationally and financially by the Leisure Implementation Panel that was originally formed to oversee the transition from Council managed to operational handover to Freedom which took place on 1 February 2018.
+The contract with Freedom is monitored both operationally and financially by the Leisure Implementation Panel.